 Internet/Wi-Fi/Cell Phone: No wi-fi at the campground.
 My Verizon Jetpack switched between 3G and 4G service sometimes, but it worked consistently.
 Cell phone reception was good.

-Malia’s 2 Cents: I really didn’t intend to visit here, but a chance meeting convinced me to go check it out.
-The dunes were amazing and being given a ride on them in an ATV was a new and exciting experience for me.
-If I came here expecting a totally quiet experience, I would have been disappointed since the loop I was in allows ATVs direct access to the dunes, so it can be noisy with them going by during the day.
+Malia’s 2 Cents: If I came here expecting a totally quiet experience, I would have been disappointed since the loop I was in allows ATVs direct access to the dunes, so it can be noisy with them going by during the day.
 But since I knew that in advance and in fact, was the main reason I wanted to check it out, that didn’t bother me in this case.

 Your Two Cents?
 The only way I know if the reviews and research I present are helpful to you is if I hear from you.
 I sure would appreciate your feedback in Comments below.
 I do have some pictures of a few individual sites and if you want to see any, leave comment below and I will post here.